 During detox, a person abstains from drinking and experiences the symptoms of alcohol withdrawal.
 Detox should happen in a controlled environment under medical supervision because alcohol withdrawal symptoms can be dangerous and distressing.
-This is especially true of delirium tremens and the accompanying seizures.
 In a rehab center, a person can benefit from medical guidance and counseling as they undergo withdrawal, all while avoiding the risk of relapse.
 Once someone finishes detox, they will be ready to start other forms of treatment.

 Therapy and Counseling

 The journey from alcoholism to sobriety is difficulty, so therapy and counseling are important.
 There are licensed therapists all over the world who specialize in helping recovering alcoholics.
 During treatment and recovery, a therapist or counselor can be a supportive source of encouragement and companionship.
 Furthermore, a therapist or counselor can help people identify underlying problems that contribute to alcoholism, including anxiety, stress, low self-esteem, and depression.
 There are many different types of therapy for alcoholism treatment, such as cognitive-behavioral therapy, group therapy, and motivational enhancement therapy.
 While therapy can take place between a person and their therapist, it is also possible to participate in therapy as a couple or with family members.